Key Quote

 RAD — STAGNATE

-The speaker is caught in a state of stagnation — unable to reconcile nature's evident joy with humanity's capacity for cruelty.
+The speaker is caught in a state of stagnationstagnation — A state of no activity, growth, or development — unable to reconcile nature's evident joy with humanity's capacity for cruelty.
 The poem ends without resolution; the repeated question 'What man has made of man' is never answered.
 Wordsworth presents a mind trapped between two truths: that nature is inherently harmonious and that humanity has chosen to destroy that harmony.
-The speaker can neither return to ignorance nor find a solution, remaining paralysed by grief.
+The speaker can neither return to ignorance nor find a solution, remaining paralysedparalysed — Unable to act or move; rendered powerless by grief.

 Key Words